Mithadon/obsidian-kokoro-tts-plugin/README.md

 - Configurable text processing (codeblocks, emphasis)
 - Simple interface with keyboard shortcuts and context menu

-## To do

-- Add the possibility of merging voices at inference
-- Add custom syntax options for saved audio file names

 ## Prerequisites

 1. Python Environment:
    Note: The plugin requires NumPy < 2.0.0 for compatibility with PyTorch.

 2. espeak-ng 1.51 (required for phonemization)
    - Windows:
      * Download espeak-ng-1.51.msi from [espeak-ng releases](https://github.com/espeak-ng/espeak-ng/releases/tag/1.51)
      * Install the MSI package
+     * Make sure that the paths in kokoro_backend.py point to your installation
    Note: Version 1.51 is required.
 Other versions may not work correctly.

 3. Kokoro TTS model and voices
-   - Download model file (`kokoro-v0_19.pth`) and voice files from [Kokoro-82M repository](https://huggingface.co/hexgrad/Kokoro-82M)
+   - Download model file and voice files from [Kokoro-82M repository](https://huggingface.co/hexgrad/Kokoro-82M)

 ## Installation